 “Thought provoking, fresh, intelligent theatre – you’ve never seen Space 1 used this way”

 “The best kind of theatre – honest and inspiring”

 We’re currently working with MESMAC to deliver workshops in schools around LGBT identities.
-Whilst working on No Guts, No Heart, No Glory we worked extensively with young women with workshops about being fearless, brave and determined.
+Whilst working on No Guts, No Heart, No Glory we worked extensively with young women with workshops about being fearless, brave and doing the unexpected.

-With Our Glass House we worked extensively with young people making theatre about healthy relationships and domestic abuse.
-We’re experienced facilitators and can respond to any theme that a school or college group is working on.
+With Our Glass House we worked with young people making theatre about healthy relationships and domestic abuse.

 Common Wealth deliver sessions for artists and other theatre practitioners across the UK.
 Our workshops are an insight into our practice and how we make work, they are practical and fun and involve an introduction into verbatim, devising, writing and staging site-specific work.
 By the end of the workshop we will usually have made a mini ‘show’.